juanpc2018/Open-internet/README.md

 SFP+ has speeds up to 10Gbps FullDuplex using Fiber Optic, there are Short Range and Long Range laser modules,

-SR has a wavelenght ofg 850nm
+SR has a wavelenght of 850nm
 and allows upto 300meters with OM3 cable, only 30 meters with OM1 cable.